Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-0.md

 1. **Accelerating Project Delivery:** An IT services company is working on a tight deadline for a client project.
 Using GitHub Copilot, the team can speed up the development process, ensuring that they meet the deadline without compromising on code quality.

-1. **Enhancing Collaborative Coding:** A global company with developers working in different geographical locations uses GitHub Copilot to ensure consistency in coding practices across the team, thus improving collaboration and reducing the likelihood of conflicts or misunderstandings.
+1. **Enhancing Collaborative Coding:** A global company with developers working in different geographical locations uses GitHub Copilot to ensure consistency in coding practices across the team.
+Thus improving collaboration and reducing the likelihood of conflicts or misunderstandings.

 1. **Building Prototype Quickly:** A startup wants to demonstrate a prototype of their app to potential investors.
 GitHub Copilot can help them quickly generate the necessary code, allowing them to focus on the business logic and unique aspects of their app.